The Full Story

 Support the NHPG Kiln effort and help build community.

-To make a donation to support the kiln build, Donate here
+To make a donation to support the kiln, Donate here

 Donations will be used to cover unanticipated expenses.
 Any surplus will support future firing expenses to keep it affordable.